top of page

 X-Men for Arcades

-The classic '90s beat 'em up is still a joy thanks to the vibrant art style, hyperactive effects, simple but addictive gameplay & amusing translation.
-Continues the story from the failed Pryde of the X-Men pilot.
-Originally had 6 players on 2 screens.
+The classic '90s beat 'em up is still a joy thanks to the vibrant art style, hyperactive effects, simple but addictive gameplay and amusing translation.
+It continues the story from the failed Pryde of the X-Men pilot.
+It originally had a version with six players on two screens.

 Release: Jan 31, 1992